 What is a Delaware Statutory Trust?

 Delaware Statutory Trusts, or DSTs, are a separate legal entity derived from Delaware Statutory Law.
-As a 1031 tax-deferred exchange, they let investors own a proportional interest along with the rights to distribution from the rental income or sale of the property.
+As a 1031 tax-deferred exchange, they let investors own a proportional interest along with the rights to distributions from the rental income or sale of the property.

 Create a valuable inheritance to pass on